Things to Know for the Packers-Lions home opener at Lambeau Field

 WHAT’S CLOSED, WHAT’S OPEN

+Saturday, you’ll have a meet-and-greet opportunity with three former Packers players outside the Lambeau Field Atrium.
+From 11 A.M. to 12 P.M., cornerback Jarrett Bush (2006-'14)‚ cornerback Pat Lee (2008-’11), and tight end Andrew Quarless (2010-'15) will autograph alumni photos near the Curly Lambeau and Vince Lombardi statues.
+Don’t bring your own items to be autographed; they’re only signing the photos that will be provided.
+The autograph event is free.
+Fans need to follow social distancing guidelines when they line up.

-The Lambeau Field Atrium and other public facilities at the stadium will be closed Sunday.
+Sunday, the Lambeau Field Atrium and other public facilities at the stadium will be closed.
 These include the Packers Pro Shop, 1919 Kitchen & Tap, Packers Hall of Fame and field viewing tours.

+The stadium’s parking lots will also be closed, which means there won’t be an opportunity for tailgating there.

 Titletown, on the other side of Ridge Rd. from Lambeau Field, is open to the public.
-There are no planned game day activities.
+There are no planned game day activities, but The Turn, 46 Below, the playground and other park spaces are available.
+Businesses in Titletown may host their own gameday activities; inquire within.

 WHAT’S NEXT

-The organization previously said it plans to strictly limit the number of fans in the stadium and have other health precautions in place, such as a facemask requirement, mobile ticketing, and cashless transactions at the Packers Pro Shop and concession stands.
+The organization previously said it had plans to strictly limit the number of fans in the stadium and have other health precautions in place, such as a face mask requirement, mobile ticketing, and cashless transactions at the Packers Pro Shop and concession stands.